larskarbo/next-env-encrypt-decrypt/README.md

 We'll need two environment variables on Vercel, `DOPPLER_TOKEN` and `SECRETS_KEY`.
 The rest will be managed in Doppler.

+Feel free to add the keys manually, or use the CLIs to do it for you 👇

 ### Generating `DOPPLER_TOKEN` and `SECRETS_KEY`

 Set up the Doppler and Vercel CLIs